Metal

 • Energy consumption: Aluminium production consumes substantial amounts of energy, primarily in the smelting process.
 This energy often comes from non-renewable sources, contributing to greenhouse gas emissions and climate change.

 • Recycling: Aluminium is highly recyclable, and recycling it requires only a fraction of the energy needed for primary production.
-Recycling aluminium helps reduce energy consumption, emissions, and the demand for virgin resources.
+Recycling aluminum helps reduce energy consumption, emissions, and the demand for virgin resources.

-• Impact: While aluminium production has environmental challenges, its recyclability and light weight make it a more sustainable choice in certain applications, especially when considering lifecycle analysis.
+• Impact: While aluminum production has environmental challenges, its recyclability and light weight make it a more sustainable choice in certain applications, especially when considering lifecycle analysis.

 Copper: